WE-THE-BEST/BreakOutWTB/README.md

 You can view the known bugs and what caused them in the Issues tab under Closed Issues.

-[1]In boss mode defeat "The Boss Khaled" by repeatedly hitting him with the ball whle dodging his powerful attacks.
+[1]In boss mode defeat "The Boss Khaled" by repeatedly hitting him with the ball while dodging his powerful attacks.